 There isn’t always a this, like in the case of a new business or startup.
 Today isn’t really here yet, and you’ve been hired to help bring their business to life.
 And also, that isn’t always financial.
 For example, how do you justify a new website for a non-profit or a church, who might not always care about oodles of new profits (though the cynic in me likes to think that non-profits and churches still, primarily, would like lots of more money).

 To recap, the aim of a high-value consultant is to stay focused — and be constrained by — the solution at hand, whatever that solution might look like for your client (financial, reputation, build-this-quick-and-get-acquired, etc.).
 And as long as the payoff outweighs the project budget, few clients will flinch, especially when they’re reasonably convinced that this solution can be realized.
-Take a second to read (or re-read, if you’ve already signed up for the course) the first section of Double Your Freelancing Rate to get a feel for how to systematically reduce a project to a problem, solution, and an upside.
+Remember to check out Double Your Freelancing Rate to learn how to systematically reduce a project to a problem, solution, and an upside.

 Do this right — it will take a bit of practice to get comfortable shifting the way you work — and you’ll be in high demand AND will be able to charge a lot more than you’re charging now.